QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Quantum Gravity from Algebra

 The CFT path integral was found to be related to a wavefunction $\ket{\Psi}_{\Lambda}$ introduced in (\ref{psistate}).
 This is supposed to be \textit{a} ground state of the Turaev-Viro (or Levin-Wen) model.

-On a general 2D manifold $\Sigma$ with noncontractible cycles, there is generically ground-state degeneracies.
-For example, on a torus, the number of degenerate ground states of the Turaev-Viro model with input fusion category $\mathcal{C}$ is equal to the number of simple objects in $D(\mathcal{C})$.
+On a general 2D manifold $\Sigma$ with noncontractible cycles, the ground-state subspace is generically degenerate.
+For example, on a torus, the number of degenerate ground states of the Turaev-Viro model with input fusion category $\mathcal{C}$ is equal to the number of simple objects in its Drinfeld center $D(\mathcal{C})$.
 The basis of ground states on the torus can be constructed by inserting Wilson lines/ribbon operators along the non-contractible cycle in the path integral over a solid torus.

 Which of the ground states is selected in (\ref{psistate})?
 The information lies in the labels $\sigma$ in (\ref{psistate}).
-In the CFT, $\sigma$ labels the conformal boundary conditions where in the collection at least one of them preserves one copy of the chiral algebra.
+In the CFT, $\sigma$ labels the conformal boundary conditions, at least one of which preserves one copy of the chiral algebra.